G.S. Iraklis Thessaloniki (men's basketball): Home arena

-In earlier times, Iraklis played its home games at the Thessaloniki Forum.
-Iraklis currently plays its home games in the Ivanofeio Sports Arena, an arena with a seating capacity of 2,400.
-The arena opened in 1987, and it was expanded to its current capacity in 1991.
-Ivanofeio is situated in the Thessaloniki city center, and it is owned by the G.S.
-Iraklis Thessaloniki multi-sport club.
+Iraklis currently plays its home games in the Ivanofeio Sports Arena, an arena with a seating capacity of 2,580.
+The arena opened in 1987, and it was expanded to its current capacity in 2025.
+Ivanofeio is situated in the Thessaloniki city center, and it is owned by the multi-sport club G.S.
+Iraklis Thessaloniki.

 Supporters

 The most prominent supporters' club of the team is Aftonomi Thira 10 (meaning Autonomous Gate 10), a fan club with a total of 15 branches in Northern Greece.
 The fan club is known for holding an antiracist stance, as it participates in the Ultras Antiracist Festival.
 Other activities of the fan club include the publication of a magazine, and the conducting of an annual festival.
 Other minor supporters' clubs are SFISE, Blue Boys, A.P.A.T.S.I., and Iraklis Fan Club of Athens.
 In a 2013 opinion poll, Iraklis was ranked as the 6th most popular basketball club in Greece, gathering 2.8% of the participating supporters' votes.